Yasashari/C4-contest/tapioca5.md

 ##  _totalBorrow.elastic is increased number of the accrue() function called by the users.
 So attacker is able to liquidate the users by frequently calling accrue() function.

- _totalBorrow.elastic can have different values if users call this function in different time intervals. i.e.  _totalBorrow.elastic changing with the number of calls accrue() function by users.
-If someone called accrue() in 5 seconds interval  there is a one value for _totalBorrow.elastic & it's different with if someone called that function in 100 seconds interval .
-Also, 5 secons interval value is greater than 100 seconds interval.
+ _totalBorrow.elastic can have different values if users call this function in different time intervals. i.e.
+ _totalBorrow.elastic changing with the number of calls accrue() function by users.
+If someone called accrue() in 5 seconds interval  there is a one value for _totalBorrow.elastic & it's different with if someone called that function in 100 seconds interval.
+Also, 5 seconds value is greater than 100 seconds interval.
 Finally, It's affected the user liquidation as well.

  ### Proof of Concept